City College Norwich Governors

 I’ve been recognised as an industry SME within the HR, L&D, talent and capability arena and I’m passionate about lifelong learning and how this transforms the lives of individuals and organisational success.

 It’s a great feeling to be able to apply my past experiences, and skills, to the education sector.
-Roles include NED / Committee Chair at Citizens Advice (CADAT) and mentor.
+Past and current roles include NED / Board Committee member and mentor.

 Jerry White